Types of Private Caregiver Qualifications

 A caregiver’s prior experience, which should be able to be backed up by at least three references, can help paint a better picture for you of who the person is and how they think on the job.
 References especially can fill in any blanks that may be missing from a resume.

-In addition to having the right training and experience, you want to make sure that whoever you hire to provide care at home for your loved one is a good match for them.
+In addition to having the right training and experience, you want to make sure that the caregiver you hire to provide care at home for your loved one is a good match for them.
 Personality is a very important aspect of the caregiving experience; you can ask someone to take on additional duties, but you cannot really ask them to change their personality.

-Before making an ultimate hiring decision about your loved one’s in home care, have your loved one meet them for an interview so they can become more acquainted before committing to working together.
+Before making an ultimate hiring decision about your loved one’s in-home care, have your loved one meet them for an interview so they can become more acquainted before committing to working together.
 Think of it almost as being able to test drive a car before buying it.

 Hire A Private Caregiver with Tandem